-When writing admission essays, most applicants tend to use quotes of famous and distinguished people ( leaders, philosophers, and scientists etc.) who have made a positive impact in the lives of future generations.
+When writing admission essays, most applicants tend to use quotes of famous and distinguished people (leaders, philosophers, and scientists, etc.).
+The latter has made a positive impact on the lives of future generations.
 It is a general perception that using quotations of eminent personalities is a powerful way to impress the readers.
 I, however, do not recommend using precious words to quote someone else.
 These essay questions about your goals, accomplishments, leadership experiences, cultural experience, background, setback, and life experiences are designed to evaluate YOU to determine your ‘fit’ with the school, so using someone else’s words, no matter how eminent that person is or was, is often a waste of valuable words, and not a value addition.

-Life lesson has taught me A goal without a plan is just a wish and the plan is to first pursue EMBA to get a solid footing.
-I know the journey will be tough but I have already gone thru some of the changes and survived.
+Life lesson has taught me A goal without a plan is just a wish, and the plan is first to pursue EMBA to get a solid footing.
+I know the journey will be tough, but I have already gone through some of the changes and survived.
 I am confident that I can do it again.
-As I read in Dr. Nancy L. Nolan Admission Guide- for Student everywhere “May the size of your dreams be exceeded only by your tenacity to attain them.”
+As I read in Dr. Nancy L. Nolan Admission Guide- for Student everywhere, “May the size of your dreams be exceeded only by your tenacity to attain them.”
 I have not given up yet.

 Now let’s look at the revised version minus the quote:

 In my current Job at XXXX as a senior project manager, I was looking for an opportunity to create a platform where teams could collaborate.
 I decided to use some presentations from my MS classes to foster team learning, and I started doing these presentations in front of the team during lunch hour.
-Gradually, these presentation sessions turned into a formal one- hour ‘Lunch and Learn Program’, and the casual nature of the session attracted more people to bring up current issues for healthy discussion.
-Now this has become a great team building activity that has earned me accolades from the senior management.
+Gradually, these presentation sessions turned into a formal one- hour ‘Lunch and Learn Program,’ and the casual nature of the session attracted more people to bring up current issues for healthy discussion.
+Now, this has become a great team-building activity that has earned me accolades from senior management.

 In this revised version, the writer omits the quote and shares one of his leadership experiences in his own words, which makes complete sense and is far more impactful than the previous version that is filled with generic statements and a quote.